gaps-closure/hal/api/README.md

 The application needs to perform some initialization steps before it can send and receive data.

 #### Configure Socket Addresses and Register ADU coders
 The HAL architecture will support a multitude of application communication patterns.
-The current version of HAL implements the 0MQ pub/sub pattern, and there are URIs associated for the 0MQ publish and subscribe endpoints bound by the HAL daemon.
+The current version of HAL implements the 0MQ pub/sub pattern, which has URIs associated with the 0MQ publish and subscribe endpoints bound to the HAL daemon.
 The application client API provides the following functions to set these endpoint URIs that the HAL daemon is configured with, so that they can be used to send and receive data.

 ```
 extern char *xdc_set_in(char * address);